Markdown editing features

 Themenu offers a selection of tools for fixing your MultiMarkdown markup, or just tidying it up as needed.
 Fix the numbering on an enumerated list, rewrap paragraphs, and even reformat table syntax as a truly readable plain text table.

 Table and Metadata cleanup work best if you take advantage of nvUltra’s elastic tabstops feature, which keeps tabs aligned automatically.
+Find the option in the.

 Drag and Drop